-Why talking isn’t the only path to healing ㅡ An Arts Therapy Perspective.
+Why talking isn’t the only path to healing ㅡ an arts therapy perspective.

 I, too, believed that talking things through, analysing, and verbalising emotions was the best way to understand what was happening inside.
 And often, it did feel cathartic and helped release what was bottled up.